biblio.bib

 Turpin},

-Verification of Object-Oriented Software (FoVeOOS)},
+of Object-Oriented Software (FoVeOOS)},

-ABSTRACT = {Static analysis is a powerful technique for automatic
+abstract = {Static analysis is a powerful technique for automatic

 verification of programs but raises major engineering